 - Benefits forms

-Among the forms for new employees is Form I-9.
+Among the forms for new employees to fill out is Form I-9.
 Form I-9, Employment Eligibility Verification, is used to verify that your employees are legally allowed to work in the United States.
+Use the most current edition of Form I-9 to stay compliant.

 Form I-9 is divided into three sections.
 The employee fills out the first section, and you fill out the second section.
 The third section is only for reverification of employment eligibility or rehires.